Get in Touch: Dinah and Iain Thompson

 Ludlow

 Ludlow has a lively market, food fairs, speciality food shops and more restaurants and inns than you can shake a cocktail stick at.
-Ludlow is a thriving market town - an architectural gem with a lively community feel, Ludlow bustles with events and festivals throughout the year.
+Ludlow is a thriving market town - an architectural gem with a lively community feel, it bustles with events and festivals throughout the year.
 Perched on a cliff above the River Teme, Ludlow is surrounded by the unspoilt and beautiful hilly countryside of south Shropshire and the Welsh border country, known as the Welsh Marches.
 Excellent walking and cycling opportunities are right on our doorstep.
-Described by John Betjeman as "the loveliest town in England" and by Country Life as "the most vibrant small town in the country", Ludlow has more Michellin Starred restaurants than any other town in the country.
-Ludlow is just 12 miles from Cox's Barn Bed and Breakfast.
+Described by John Betjeman as "the loveliest town in England" and by Country Life as "the most vibrant small town in the country".
+Ludlow is just 10 miles from Cox's Barn.

 Picture